 1. Need Recognition

 In a business environment needs arise from just about anywhere within the organization.
 The Buying Center concept shows that Initiators are the first organizational members to recognize a need.
-In most situations the Initiator is also the User or Buyer.
-Users are inclined to identify the need for new solutions (i.e., new products) while Buyers are more likely to identify the need to re-purchase products.
-But marketers should also understand that more companies are replacing human involvement in re-purchase decisions with automated methods, thus making it more challenging for competitors to replace currently purchased products.
-In straight re-purchase situations, whether there is human intervention or not, the purchasing process often jumps from Need Recognition to Purchase and little search activity is performed.
+In most situations, the Initiator is also the User or Buyer.
+Users are inclined to identify the need for new solutions (i.e., new products) while Buyers are more likely to identify the need to repurchase products.
+But marketers should also understand that more companies are replacing human involvement in repurchase decisions with automated methods, which makes it more challenging for competitors to convince buyers to replace currently purchased products.
+In Straight Repurchase situations, whether there is human intervention or not, the purchasing process often jumps from Step 1 to Step 4 since little search activity is performed.

 The search for alternatives to consider as potential solutions to recognized needs is one of the most significant differences between consumer and business purchasing.
 Much of this has to do with an organization’s motive to reduce costs.
 While a consumer will probably not search hard to save two cents a gallon on gas, a company that has a large fleet of cars or trucks certainly will.
 In fact, this step in the purchase process is where professional buyers make their mark.
 The primary intention of their search efforts is to identify multiple suppliers who meet product specifications and then, through a screening process, offer a selected group the opportunity to present their products to members of the Buying Center.
-Although in some industries, such as chemicals, online marketplaces and auction sites offer buyers another option for selecting suppliers that may not include supplier presentations.
+Although, in some industries, online marketplaces and auction websites offer buyers access to supplier information without the need for suppliers to present to the Buying Center.